Old Mission

 The Las Posadas event is organized by the Hispanic Comité Organizardor de Fiestas Ministry.

-While Las Posadas is a Catholic Hispanic tradition, it is celebrated by all at Old Mission Santa Inés.
 The Las Posadas tradition originated in Spain and was brought to Mexico from Spain in the 1500's by Catholic Missionaries.
 In Spanish, the word Posadas means dwelling or lodging.
 The Posadas begin on December 15th for nine evenings until December 23rd followed by December 24th's Midnight Mass.

 Parishioners and anyone who wishes to join in meet at the locations and times listed above.
 The Posada begins with the recitation of the Holy Rosary, a very beautiful prayer to Mary, the Mother of Jesus.
 When a part of the Rosary is prayed by all those who have gathered for the